The Anatomy of Alignment: Decomposing Preference Optimization by Steering Sparse Features: Justification for a Learned, Sparse Adapter

 \section{Justification for a Learned, Sparse Adapter}

 To justify our use of a learned, dynamic sparsity mechanism, we compared its performance against a simpler, static top-k\% heuristic.
-We conducted an experiment where, for each input, we computed the full steering vector but retained only the top-k\% of components with the largest absolute values, testing a range of k values up to 12.8\%.
+This experiment was conducted using our legacy soft-threshold architecture, as detailed in Appendix~\ref{app:architectural_ablations}.
+For each input, we computed the full steering vector but retained only the top-k\% of components with the largest absolute values, testing a range of k values up to 12.8\%.

 The results, shown in Figure~\ref{fig:controlled_sparsity}, reveal that our FSRL adapter occupies a superior position on the performance-sparsity trade-off curve.
 Within the tested range, the static heuristic achieved its best validation loss of 2.69 at a sparsity of 1.60\%.
 In contrast, our trained adapter achieves a superior validation loss of 2.60 with an average sparsity of just 0.55\%.